Brooke Lierman

-Brooke Elizabeth Lierman (born February 14, 1979) is an American civil rights attorney and politician who is the 34th Comptroller of Maryland.
-She was first elected in 2022, becoming the first female Comptroller of the state and the first woman elected to an independent state government office in Maryland.
-She was previously a Democratic member of the Maryland House of Delegates, representing District 46 in Baltimore.
+Brooke Elizabeth Lierman (born February 14, 1979) is an American attorney and politician who has been the 34th comptroller of Maryland since 2023.
+She is the first woman to hold the position.
+A member of the Democratic Party, Lierman was a member of the Maryland House of Delegates, representing District 46 in Baltimore from 2015 to 2023.

 Life and career

-Lierman was born in Washington, D.C. on February 14, 1979, and graduated from Walt Whitman High School in Bethesda, Maryland, in 1997.
-She attended Dartmouth College, where she earned an A.B. degree in history in 2001.
+Lierman was born in Washington, D.C., on February 14, 1979, to father Terry Lierman, who served as the chair of the Maryland Democratic Party from 2004 to 2007.
+She graduated from Walt Whitman High School in Bethesda, Maryland, in 1997.
+Lierman attended Dartmouth College, where she earned an A.B. degree in history in 2001.
 She later attended the University of Texas School of Law, where she earned a J.D. degree and graduated cum laude in 2008.
 Between college and law schools, Lierman was an AmeriCorps VISTA member at The DREAM Program in Vermont, working with children living in public housing developments.

 Lierman is a counsel for the Baltimore civil rights firm Brown, Goldstein, & Levy LLP, where she handles a variety of civil rights and disability rights cases.
 She is also a trustee of the Baltimore Museum of Art and on the board of Advocates for Children and Youth and the Downtown Partnership of Baltimore.

 Political career

 Lierman first got involved in politics by working on the 2002 campaign of U.S. Senator Paul Wellstone, and on the presidential campaign of Howard Dean and John Kerry.
 Prior to going to law school, Lierman worked at the Center for American Progress in Washington, D.C.
 While at law school, Lierman was President of the American Constitution Society and worked as a policy advisor to Texas state senator Rodney Ellis.
 Lierman clerked for Judge Benson Everett Legg and Judge Deborah K. Chasanow, both Chief Judges of the federal District Court of Maryland, from 2009 to 2010.

 In July 2013, Lierman announced her candidacy for the Maryland House of Delegates in District 46.
 She won the Democratic primary, receiving 28.1 percent of the vote and filling the seat left by retiring Delegate Brian K. McHale.

-In 2016, Lierman filed to run as a Delegate to the Democratic National Convention, representing Hillary Clinton.
-She received 14.5 percent of the vote in the Democratic primary election, coming in third in a field of nine candidates.